Torvaney/terminal-snake/README.md

 ## Extensions

-* Allow speed and board size as arguments to the programme
+* Allow speed and board size as arguments to the program.